There are several reasons that you might wish to add a cushioned seat pad to the existing seat of your motorcycle.

 The same goes for pillion seat pads.
 Straps must be strong and secure, and once installed, shake them thoroughly to check for movement.

 Prices range from 20 quid to 200 quid.
-The latter often custom-made, heavy, durable models of high quality.
+The latter are often custom-made, heavy, durable models of high quality.
 Cheaper types include sheepskin covers and padded foam designs.

 Aside from alleviating numb bum and other discomforts, the seat pad also acts as an additional shock absorber.
 It can slightly increase your height and view of the road ahead.

 Riders who can barely place their toes on the ground, to begin with, should consider whether a thickly cushioned seat pad will throw them off balance when coming to a stop.

 The benefits of seat pads are many.
 Sometimes you won’t know what you’ve missed until you try one, so go and do just that.
 Many users report a much more comfortable ride.
 Long journeys, in particular, become a more pleasant experience, and tour bike riders should add one to their machines.

 Seek the advice of doctors or specialists if you have any pre-existing medical or physical issues.
 They may be able to recommend a certain type more suitable for your condition.
 If you’re going to spend over 50 hours a month in the saddle, then make sure you’re comfortable.